canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 juju relate cruise-control:certificates self-signed-certificates
 ```

-Now, to make the new `cruise-control` application aware of the existing Kafka cluster, we will relate the two applications using the `peer_cluster` relation interface, ensuring that the `broker` cluster is using the `peer-cluster` relation-endpoint, and the `balancer` cluster is using the `peer-cluster-orchestrator` relation-endpoint:
+Now, to make the new `cruise-control` application aware of the existing Apache Kafka cluster, we will relate the two applications using the `peer_cluster` relation interface, ensuring that the `broker` cluster is using the `peer-cluster` relation-endpoint, and the `balancer` cluster is using the `peer-cluster-orchestrator` relation-endpoint:

 ```shell
 juju relate kafka:peer-cluster-orchestrator cruise-control:peer-cluster